godfreybrew/CybersecurityMaster/README.md

 > To define if the crossing traffic is the beginning of a TCP connection, which header should consider an equipment of filtering ?
 Do you know what bit/flag must be examined in this header ?
 >
 > *TCP-IP header : ACK bit is set to 0, it means that the first connection to a server.*

+## Intrusion Detection Systems

+__Principle:__ watch traffic and events in a real-time or on differed-time to detect abnormal behaviour and attacks.
+Sys Admin must regularly check the logs and reports.

+__Goal:__ Alert and restrict the time delay for the hacker to act.

+* HIDS: Host IDS -> resources, logs, ...
+	* files/folders missing, moved, modified altered
+	* problems with logs (missing, altered, etc)
+	* user profile modification, new User id
+	* user abnormal activity (i.e. accounting who launches coding environment)
+	* resources over consumption (consommation) : disk space, CPU time...
+	* nightly use

+* NIDS: Network IDS -> Packet analysis
+	* Unexplained significant level of traffic
+	* unusual ingoing or outgoing accesses with unusual sites
+	* over busy networks links
+	* complaining from users or from remote systems

+	* __Passive NIDS__: watch and alert,
+	* __Active NIDS__: watch and may interrupt suspected sessions.
+Use this way when false positive are rare.

+__Why looking for detect intrusions ?__

+Not possible to stop all intrusions (cost, complex), and difficulties to keep up to date EACH equipments.
+Furthermore, firewall can't see every danger.

+__Two approaches :__

+* _Modeling behavior_, understand a routine to detect deviating events.
+* _Vunerabilities knowledge_, search for common and latest vulnerabilities usage.

+__Two problems :__

+* Up-to-date signature bases (exhaustivity of attacks)
+* Efficiency of packets capture